A Brief History

 Even though this Chicago institution loses out for the oldest MLB stadium to Fenway Park, Wrigley is arguably the quainter of the pair.
 What you may not know is that Wrigley Field started its career under a different name, Weeghman Park, named for Charles Weeghman and his baseball team, the Chicago Whales of the Federal League.
 The Cubs, the main tenant of Wrigley Field, did not play a game there until 1916 and the stadium got a new name from 1920 to 1926, known as Cubs’ Park.
 In 1927, the owner of the Cubs who also owned the stadium, William Wrigley, Jr., renamed the park in honor of the name of his company, the chewing gum giant.
-Famous for its ivy covered outfield fences (which happen to be made of bricks), Wrigley was used instead of Cleveland’s Municipal Stadium for the filming of the 1989 motion picture, Major League, about a hapless Cleveland Indians team that suddenly became World Series contenders.
+Famous for its ivy covered outfield fences (which happen to be made of bricks), Wrigley Field is about as charming as a modern ball park can possibly be.
 (Of all the venues listed in this article, Wrigley Field is the only one this author has personally visited, watching a Cubs game there in 1996, a wonderful experience.)
 While tenants of Wrigley Field, the Chicago Cubs had never won a World Series (their last triumph coming in 1908) until the 2016 event, in which they beat the Cleveland Indians 4 games to 3, with the final game going into extra innings.
 (The Tribe had blown a 3-1 lead in games won to fritter away the World Series once again.)
 The 2016 World Series was the match-up between the 2 teams that had gone the longest without a World Series victory, in fact, a combined 176 years without a World Series Championship!
 Sadly for Cubs fans, the momentous World Series game 7 was played in Cleveland and not Wrigley Field.
 Capacity is about 41,000.

 Los Angeles Memorial Coliseum, 1923.